 To create an iCloud account, visit the official icloud website.

 Click on Create yours now link shown on the website.
-Enter required details and create an Apple ID.
+Enter the required details and create an Apple ID.

 Setting up iCloud for your Device